 And if you’re desperate, you won’t be able to make the right decision with how you want to proceed.

-Just like where there’s dog sh*t, there are always flies… where there’s a liar, there is always an enabler.
+Just like where there’s horse sh*t, there are always flies… where there’s a liar, there is always an enabler.

 Stop enabling other people’s deception to impulsively jumpstart your own self-deception.
 Pull the plug and know when you need to flush.